 BAC is negotiable not just between buyers and their agents, but also as part of the home purchase negotiation.

-Both buyers and sellers should evaluate how flexible they can be in terms of BAC.
+Both buyers and sellers should evaluate how flexible they can be regarding BAC.
 Buyers should be prepared to pay BAC, and they should consider how agent performance might factor into the BAC and potentially offer BAC-linked incentives for high performance in the buyer’s agent agreement.

 As everyone involved in the deal becomes more comfortable with discussing and negotiating BAC, this change could result in more transparent real estate transactions.